Formal Contact Categories: Comparison between categories associated to disks

 The arc diagram for $\zigzag_5$ is pictured above.
 The line labelled $\Ad_i$ is the $i$th line segment in the construction from Definition \ref{zigzagdef}.
 The lines $h_i$ connect the matched pairs $\{ a_i, a'_i \}$.
 If the illustration above is understood to specify an embedding of the arc diagram into the plane then thickening each of the components produces the parameterization of the disk $(D^2, 2\cdot 5)$ with $10$ points pictured below.

 Giving the plane the standard $\inp{x,y}$ orientation induces an orientation on $(D^2,2n)$ in which the boundary is oriented clockwise.

+The proposition below may be clear to readers who are more familiar with the algebras involved.

-\begin{prop} The dg category $\alg(-\zigzag_n)$ has trivial differential: $d = 0$. \end{prop} \begin{proof} By construction, as an algebra with idempotents, the dg category $\alg(\zigzag_n)$ is a subalgebra of a tensor product of copies of strands algebras $\alg(1)$ and $\alg(2)$.
+\begin{prop} The dg category $\alg(-\zigzag_n)$ has trivial differential: $d = 0$. \end{prop} \begin{proof} This follows from the definition of the differential.
+In more detail, by construction, as an algebra with idempotents, the dg category $\alg(\zigzag_n)$ is a subalgebra of a tensor product of copies of strands algebras $\alg(1)$ and $\alg(2)$.
 Neither of these algebras have differentials.
 Any tensor product of algebras without differentials does not have a differential.
 Any subalgebra of an algebra without differential does not have a differential, see also \cite[Prop.
 9.2]{Zarev1}. \end{proof}

-Without a differential, the category $\alg(-\zigzag_n)$ can be given a presentation by following the discussion in \cite[\S 2.3]{Zarev1}.
-The remainder of this section contains of a derivation of these generators and relations.